Wrath of Man: Plot

-The act opens as a flashback.
-Five months before joining Fortico, on the day of the opening scene's robbery, Hill is present with his son Dougie.
-Revealed to be a thief himself, who was working with a robbery crew, Hill grudgingly agrees to monitor an armored truck's route, leaving Dougie in the car.
-A different group of robbers hijacks the truck and spots Dougie.
-Hill races back to his son and watches as Dougie is murdered before he is also shot and left for dead.
-Three weeks later, Hill wakes up in the hospital and meets with Agent King, who gives him a list of suspects and agrees to temporarily turn a blind eye.
-Hill is revealed to be Mason Hargreaves, a notorious crime lord; he is promised that he will be allowed to avenge Dougie's death and summarily kill the robbers if he can bring down all of them at once.
-Accordingly, and determined to find Dougie’s killer, Hargreaves and his men – led by Mike, Brendan, and Moggy – kill nearly every thief on King's list of known armored-truck burglars, without results.
-Mike voices his concerns about retaliation, and Hargreaves agrees to lay low in London, but actually lied.
-He instead assumes the identity of Patrick Hill and joins Fortico to continue the hunt alone.
+Five months before joining Fortico, on the day of the opening scene's robbery, Hill is with his son Dougie.
+Revealed to be a thief himself working with a robbery crew, Hill hesitantly agrees to monitor an armored truck's route, leaving Dougie in the car.
+A different group of robbers hijacks the truck across from Hill's car.
+Dougie is shot dead; Hill is also shot, though he sees the murderer's face.

+Hill wakes up in the hospital.
+Agent King gives him a list of suspects and agrees to temporarily turn a blind eye, since Hill's work picking off the criminals also helps police.
+Hill is revealed to be Mason Hargreaves, not just a thief but a notorious crime lord; he is promised that he will be allowed to avenge Dougie's death if he can bring down all of the robbers involved in this attack.
+Hargreaves and his men kill nearly every thief on King's list without results.

+Hargreaves' righthand man Mike warns him that going too far will attract attention and figures that they can't find the culprit because the robbery was an inside job, led by someone within Fortico.
+Hargreaves thus assumes the identity of Patrick Hill and infiltrates Fortico to find the inside man.
 It was Hargreaves' own crew who attempted the Chinatown robbery until Mike recognized Hargreaves.